PierceNguyen/cse15l-lab-reports/index.md

 ^C
 [user@sahara ~/lecture1]$
 ```
-If no commands are given cat does not throw an error but simply copies what you write in terminal and prints it out in terminal.
+If no arguments are given cat does not throw an error but simply copies what you write in terminal and prints it out in terminal.
 To get back to the command line you need to hit control + c.

 **Using cat with a directory as an argument**
+With /home/lecture1 as the working directory
 ```
 [user@sahara ~/lecture1]$ cat messages
 cat: messages: Is a directory